mapbox/mapbox-gl-geocoder/API.md

     -   `options.reverseGeocode` **[boolean][56]?** Enable reverse geocoding.
 Defaults to false.
 Expects coordinates to be lat, lon.
     -   `options.enableEventLogging` **[Boolean][56]** Allow Mapbox to collect anonymous usage statistics from the plugin (optional, default `true`)
     -   `options.marker` **([Boolean][56] \| [Object][50])** If `true`, a [Marker][54] will be added to the map at the location of the user-selected result using a default set of Marker options.
 If the value is an object, the marker will be constructed using these options.
 If `false`, no marker will be added to the map.
 Requires that `options.mapboxgl` also be set. (optional, default `true`)
     -   `options.render` **[Function][59]?** A function that specifies how the results should be rendered in the dropdown menu.
-This function should accepts a single [Carmen GeoJSON][60] object  as input and return a string.
+Accepts a single [Carmen GeoJSON][60] object  as input and return a string.
 Any html in the returned string will be rendered.
     -   `options.getItemValue` **[Function][59]?** A function that specifies how the selected result should be rendered in the search bar.
-This function should accepts a single [Carmen GeoJSON][60] object  as input and return a string.
+This function should accept a single [Carmen GeoJSON][60] object  as input and return a string.
 HTML tags in the output string will not be rendered.

 ### Examples